Lovelock, Nevada: History

 By 1900, the town of Lovelock had a school, churches and a business district along what was then called Railway Street—later renamed West Broadway.
-Also included among the businesses were no less than three weekly newspapers: The Lovelock Tribune, which ran from May 1898 until February 1912; the short-lived Lovelock Standard (April–September 1900); and The Argus (May 1900-Jan 1905).
+Also included among the businesses were three weekly newspapers: The Lovelock Tribune, which ran from May 1898 until February 1912; the short-lived Lovelock Standard (April–September 1900); and The Argus (May 1900-Jan 1905).
 In August 1908 the weekly Lovelock Review was founded, becoming Lovelock Review-Miner in January 1911 and remaining under that name to the present day.

-Lovelock was incorporated as a city in 1917 and in 1919 it was named the county seat when Pershing County was carved out of the southern part of Humboldt County.
-Its famous round Court House was built at the end of Main Street, on the site of a school, which was then relocated.
-While mining and agriculture acted as the commercial centre for the locality, the community thrived on the state speciality of gambling, with many casinos and three legalised brothels, although all of the latter are now closed.
-The town's centenary was celebrated in 1968 with a Frontier Days theme suggested by two of the founder's great-great granddaughters, Elaine Pommerening and Pat Rowe, who had only recently moved back to Lovelock.
-In 1983, old U.S. Route 40 through downtown was bypassed by Interstate 80, and in the early 1990s the rail depot closed.
-Since then it has promoted itself as a tourist attraction with its historic buildings and special events.
+Lovelock was incorporated as a city in 1917.
+In 1919 it was named the county seat when Pershing County was organized, carved out of the southern part of Humboldt County.
+Its famous round Court House was built at the end of Main Street, on the former site of a school that had been relocated.

+While mining and agriculture were the base of the economy, the community thrived on the state specialty of gambling.
+It had many casinos and three legalized brothels; all of the latter are now closed.

+The town's centenary was celebrated in 1968 with a Frontier Days theme suggested by two of the founder's great-great granddaughters, Elaine Pommerening and Pat Rowe, who had recently moved back to Lovelock.
+This was part of the more recent emphasis on heritage tourism.

+In 1983, old U.S. Route 40 through downtown was bypassed by Interstate 80, which pulled business from the center.
+In the early 1990s the rail depot closed.
+Since then, the city has promoted its heritage tourist attractions, emphasizing its historic buildings and organizing special events.

-There have been several mining booms in the neighboring mountains.
-These included intensive activity in the Rochester and Seven Troughs areas at the start of the 20th century and subsequent drilling with more advanced techniques later in Rochester.
-The Coeur Rochester mine began further open cast mining for silver and gold in 2011, test drilling for gold continues at Relief Canyon, and diatomite is dug at the Colado Mine.
+Several mining booms have taken place in the neighboring mountains.
+These included intensive activity in the Rochester and Seven Troughs areas at the start of the 20th century, and subsequent drilling with more advanced techniques later in Rochester.
+The Coeur Rochester mine began further open cast mining for silver and gold in 2011.
+Test drilling for gold continues at Relief Canyon, and diatomite is dug at the Colado Mine.